zaiisao/Documentation/en/Interactive Broadcast/initialize_ios_video.md

 title: Create and Initialize an AgoraRtcEngine Instance
 description:
 platform: iOS
-updatedAt: Tue Dec 11 2018 20:44:13 GMT+0000 (UTC)
+updatedAt: Tue Dec 11 2018 20:45:20 GMT+0000 (UTC)
 ---
 # Create and Initialize an AgoraRtcEngine Instance
-Before creating an AgoraRtcEngine instance, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Video/ios_video.md) for more information.
+Before creating an AgoraRtcEngine instance, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Video/ios_video.md).

 ## Implementation